samad1337/samad1337.github.io/_posts/cicdgoat/2022-06-08-cicdgoat-writeup.md

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FDD5kbE0F7NGChppmMCwd%2Fimage.png?alt=media&token=eb49c908-6e07-4b10-a127-f995c2b6aa3d)

 This challenge we need to pull of a direct PPE attack on the Jenkins controller on the built-in node .
 What does the above statement mean ??
-This image taken from [Jenkins Documentation](https://www.jenkins.io/doc/book/managing/nodes/) gives some idea
+This image taken from [Jenkins Documentation](https://www.jenkins.io/doc/book/managing/nodes/) gives some idea.

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FRKAbjejs4HX0UHaz5AvB%2Fimage.png?alt=media&token=d194fdb7-1c8c-4ba7-8cdc-9b291b816df1)

 Essentially there are dedicated nodes where every build agents run.
-All build operations are done on a node independently without any relation to other nodes it is a concept called Controller Isolation .
-Jenkins Controller which is the  main component of the entire Jenkins application  is also on a  node which is the "built-in" node!
+All build operations are done on a node independently without any relation to other nodes it is a concept called Controller Isolation . _Jenkins Controller_ which is the  main component of the entire Jenkins application  is also on a  node which is the "built-in" node!
 It is not advised to run build ops on this node due to performance degradation.
 But this node has all the secrets and juicy information about the severs, etc. If we could run code on this "built-in" node then we have access to all the secrets!
 Let's  see that in action !
-I'll clone the repo  checkout to a new branch and modify the Jenkinsfile as shown in the images below
+We'll clone the repo  checkout to a new branch and modify the Jenkinsfile as shown in the images below

 ![](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F0ozxUoEgqX8lSXt4wQpe%2Fuploads%2FxcKM4I68vAjDKIDQus4d%2Fimage.png?alt=media&token=2b0d0959-0c88-45cd-b0e1-ce5f635f8c3e)